Tsuem/mandalaCakes_motosono/README.md

 # Mandala Cakes
 An e-commerce created for React course at Coderhouse.
-I tried to do an e-commerce to a cake shop in Córdoba with a pink girly style.
+I tried to do an e-commerce to a cake shop in Cordoba, Argentina with a pink girly style.
-In this project was included bootswatch and react-bootstrap as extra dependencies by npm.
+In this project it was included bootswatch, react-bootstrap, react-bootstrap-icons, react-hot-toast & sweetalert2-react-content as extra dependencies by npm.
+It was also used Firestore Database as the database of the project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).